Negotiation: Employing an advocate

 A skilled negotiator may serve as an advocate for one party to the negotiation.
 The advocate attempts to obtain the most favorable outcomes possible for that party.
 In this process, the negotiator attempts to determine the minimum outcome(s) the other party is (or parties are) willing to accept, then adjusts their demands accordingly.
 A "successful" negotiation in the advocacy approach is when the negotiator can obtain all or most of the outcomes their party desires, but without driving the other party to permanently break off negotiations.

 Skilled negotiators may use a variety of tactics ranging from negotiation hypnosis to a straightforward presentation of demands or setting of preconditions, to more deceptive approaches such as cherry picking.
 Intimidation and salami tactics may also play a part in swaying the outcome of negotiations.

-Another negotiation tactic is the bad guy/good guy.
-Bad guy/good guy is when one negotiator acts as a bad guy by using anger and threats.
-The other negotiator acts as a good guy by being considerate and understanding.
-The good guy blames the bad guy for all the difficulties while soliciting concessions and agreement from the opponent.

-BATNA

-The best alternative to a negotiated agreement, or BATNA, is the most advantageous alternative course of action a negotiator can take should the current negotiation end without reaching an agreement.
-The quality of a BATNA has the potential to improve a party's negotiation outcome.
-Understanding one's BATNA can empower an individual and allow him or her to set higher goals when moving forward.
-Alternatives need to be actual and actionable to be of value.
-Negotiators may also consider the other party's BATNA and how it compares to what they are offering during the negotiation.
+Consistency

+In negotiation, consistency refers to a negotiator's strong psychological need to be consistent with prior acts and statements.
+The consistency principle states that people are motivated toward cognitive consistency and will change their attitudes, beliefs, perceptions and actions to achieve it.
+Robert Cialdini and his research team have conducted extensive research into what Cialdini refers to as the 'Consistency Principle of Persuasion'.
+Described in his book Influence Science and Practice, this principle states that people live up to what they have publicly said they will do and what they have written down.
+Cialdini encourages people to have others write down their commitments as a route to having others live up to their promises.